Auxiliary colors and components

 Button row: two long button, Height: 80dp, width: 570dp

-Horizontal Spacing 20dp, Vertical Spacing: 30dp
+Horizontal Spacing 20dp, Vertical Spacing: 30dp - Buttons and Icons on the browser

 To better reflect users' actual browsing habits, each button must contain an icon and descriptive text.
 These buttons are shorter in length than system buttons, and different specs are allowed for the font; however, these type of buttons can only be used when browsing websites.
 For other apps, their system buttons must conform to the specs specified for Zenbo's system buttons.